alpatamerr/AI-Personalized-Running-Coach/README.md

 ## Project Description

-An AI-powered personalized running coach designed to analyze post-run performance and adjust periodic training plans.
-The system integrates with the Strava API to fetch user running data (distance, pace, cadence, and heart rate) and provides personalized training insights.
+An AI-powered personalized running coach that generates adaptive training plans based on users’ running data and goals.
+The system integrates with Strava’s API to fetch real running metrics (distance, pace, cadence, heart rate) and uses these along with user preferences to create and adjust 12–16 week training plans.

 ### Core Features
 1. **User Profile & Goal Setting**: